Bryconops durbini: Description

-In terms of body coloration, Bryconops durbinae is generally an iridescent silver, with a black lateral stripe down each side underlined by a silver stripe.
+In terms of body coloration, Bryconops durbini is generally an iridescent silver, with a black lateral stripe down each side underlined by a silver stripe.
 The lateral line, however, is regularly incomplete; this is a similarity it shares with congener Bryconops disruptus.
-They are relatively easy to tell apart because the lateral line of B. disruptus has fewer pored scales, ranging wildly from 9 to 23, whereas B. durbinae has around 30 pored lateral line scales at a minimum.
+They are relatively easy to tell apart because the lateral line of B. disruptus has fewer pored scales, ranging wildly from 9 to 23, whereas B. durbini has around 30 pored lateral line scales at a minimum.

-Reportedly, the small size and incomplete lateral line give Bryconops durbinae an incredibly similar appearance to the juveniles of congener Bryconops caudomaculatus.
+Reportedly, the small size and incomplete lateral line give Bryconops durbini an incredibly similar appearance to the juveniles of congener Bryconops caudomaculatus.
 One of the only ways to tell the two apart is that juvenile specimens of B. caudomaculatus have not developed teeth on their maxillaries.
-This is in contrast to adult specimens of B. durbinae, which have maxillaries equipped with at least two teeth on each side, the outer set multicuspid and the inner set conical.
+This is in contrast to adult specimens of B. durbini, which have maxillaries equipped with at least two teeth on each side, the outer set multicuspid and the inner set conical.

 Taxonomy

-When first described by German-American ichthyologist Carl H. Eigenmann in 1908, Bryconops durbinae was named Brycochandus durbini.
+When first described by German-American ichthyologist Carl H. Eigenmann in 1908, Bryconops durbini was named Brycochandus durbini.
 This established Brycochandus as a monotypic genus, but Brycochandus was later synonymized with Bryconops.
-Knöppel et al. noted B. durbinae's similarity to members of the genus Creatochanes, which was also later synonymized with Bryconops (though now accepted as a subgenus).
+Knöppel et al. noted B. durbini's similarity to members of the genus Creatochanes, which was also later synonymized with Bryconops (though now accepted as a subgenus).

 There are two subgenera in the genus Bryconops, Bryconops and Creatochanes.
-Bryconops durbinae is one of eight species that belong to the subgenus Bryconops, making its full scientific name Bryconops (Bryconops) durbinae.
+Bryconops durbini is one of eight species that belong to the subgenus Bryconops, making its full scientific name Bryconops (Bryconops) durbinae.
 Other members are species that all share notable visual similarities, including B. caudomaculatus and B. disruptus (both mentioned prior).

 Prior to 2011, Bryconops was considered a member of the family Characidae, but research in said year moved it to the family Iguanodectidae, along with the genera Piabucus and Iguanodectes.

 Etymology

-Though Bryconops durbinae is listed under that name by many authorities, and is referred to as such in most modern publications, it is also easily found under the name Bryconops durbini, a spelling that more closely resembles its baisonym.
+Though Bryconops durbini is listed under B. durbinae by many authorities, and is referred to as such in most modern publications, it is also easily found under the name Bryconops durbini, a spelling that more closely resembles its basionym.
 The origin of the specific epithet in question is limnologist and environmental toxicologist Marion Durbin Ellis, a student of Eigenmann's.
-B. durbinae lacks an accepted common name, but "Durbin's tetra" has been suggested as an etymological result of the specific epithet.
+B. durbini lacks an accepted common name, but "Durbin's tetra" has been suggested as an etymological result of the specific epithet.

 Habitat and ecology

-Bryconops durbinae is known only from the Rio Tapajos in Brazil.
+Bryconops durbini is known only from the Rio Tapajos in Brazil.
 This has been the case since it was described.
 The Rio Tapajos is a somewhat acidic clearwater river, with a pH that ranges from 4.5 to 7.8.
 Most of the time, the water carries very little sediment.

 This preference for an acidic environment is something shared with various members of the genus Bryconops, but several of them - like B. caudomaculatus, B. disruptus, and B. colaroja - are found in blackwater rather than clearwater habitats.
 Bryconops collettei is a congener that inhabits both black and clear waters.